 The School does all that it can to ensure the School environment is favourable to students with asthma.
 The School has a definitive no-smoking policy.
-Student's asthma triggers will be recorded on iSAMS from the information provided on their Annual Emergency Salbutamol Consent Form and the School will aim to ensure that students avoid contact with their triggers, where possible.
+Student's asthma triggers will be recorded on iSAMS from the information provided by parents/guardians and the School will aim to ensure that students avoid contact with their triggers, where possible.